Canada-U.S. Trade War

 Why are U.S. tariffs being imposed on Canadian goods?

-Initially, the U.S. administration claimed these measures were necessary to address the flow of illegal drugs, particularly fentanyl, and illegal immigration, which it considers significant threats to national security.
+Initially, the U.S. administration claimed tariffs were necessary to address the flow of illegal drugs, particularly fentanyl, and illegal immigration, which it considers significant threats to national security.
 The president has also highlighted the trade deficit between the U.S. and Canada as a reason for the tariffs.

-At this time, it remains unclear what additional steps Canada may need to take to permanently remove tariffs.
+At this time, it remains unclear what additional steps Canada may need to take to permanently remove the threat of tariffs.
 While the initial agreement focused on border security, President Trump has suggested he is seeking broader economic concessions, though no details have been provided.

 For more information, please see the White House Fact Sheet – President Donald J. Trump Imposes Tariffs on Imports from Canada, Mexico, and China.